 Treatment for Charcot Foot

 The goal of Charcot foot treatment is to stabilize the joint.
-In patients with diabetes, avoiding placing weight on the foot for at least 8 weeks may help to prevent further damage.
+In people with diabetes, avoiding placing weight on the foot for at least 8 weeks may help to prevent further damage.
 During this time, a total contact or walking cast and crutches may be required to protect the foot.

 Surgery may be necessary to treat severe deformities caused by Charcot foot.
 Structures within the foot can be reshaped and bony protrusions can be removed surgically to prevent recurring ulcers.
 After surgery, the foot is monitored for signs of infection (e.g., redness, swelling, warmth).